LoyolaChicagoCS/gradhandbook/source/regulations.rst

 <http://www.luc.edu/iss/forms.shtml>`_.

 The CPT can be tied to an academic course in either of two ways.
-You get a signature on the CPT application differently in the two cases.  *Be sure completely fill out the form except for the faculty signature and date* *before looking for a signature!* Do not leave us to guess which of the two options you
+You get a signature on the CPT application differently in the two cases.
+*Be sure to completely fill out the form except for the faculty signature and date* *before looking for a signature!*
+Do not leave us to guess which of the two options you
 want:

 * You can take the Comp 499 course specifically for :ref:`internships`,